JorgeBS94/Getting_cleaning_data_project/CodeBook.md

 7. Finally, we have created a tidy dataset by grouping our previous data by subject and by activity label and computing the mean value.
-    The final dataframe has been saved as a txt file.
+    The final dataframe has been saved as a txt file named `tidy_data.txt`.